Four Seasons Resort Oahu at Ko Olina Review & How to Book VIP

 Ko’Olina offers many opportunities for visitors to refresh, relax, and restore their energies.
 Activities in the area include everything from swimming to surfing and hiking to strolling along the beach.

-Additionally, the Four Seasons Oahu shares a lagoon next door to Disney Aulani.
-Though the Disney resort amenities are only for hotel guests, visitors from other hotels can enjoy the restaurants, shopping, the Laniwai Spa (it’s outstanding — read my review), and an evening luau.
+As mentioned several times already, Four Seasons Oahu shares a lagoon with Disney Aulani.
+Though the Disney resort amenities are only for hotel guests, visitors from other hotels can enjoy Aulani’s restaurants, shopping, the Laniwai Spa (it’s outstanding — read my review), and an evening luau.

 But as I said earlier, Aulani isn’t for everyone.
-A lot of Four Seasons guests book the cheapest possible room at Aulani for a night to get what amounts to two-day access to all of the amenities.
-But, then they retreat to Four Seasons.
+I have stayed there and it is a very busy resort where kids outnumber adults (at least during my stay).
+Many Four Seasons guests book the cheapest possible room at Aulani for a night to get what amounts to two-day access to all of the amenities.
+But then they retreat to Four Seasons for respite.

 Pearl Harbor Tips